abudaan/qambi/developments.md

 ####heartbeat

 Heartbeat is a more or less monolithic structure packed with functionality.
-This makes the code hard to maintain, test and debug, and to extend with external or additional modules.
+This makes the code a bit hard to maintain, test and debug, and quite hard to extend with external or additional modules.
 Therefor I have decided to stop the further development of heartbeat and to start with a new codebase under a new name: qambi.

 ####qambi

+Qambi is work in progress, I think (hope) it will be finished by the end of this summer.
+Not all functionality of heartbeat will be ported to qambi.
+For instance heartbeat has a lot of functions to load assets such as instruments, assetpacks and samplepacks.
+All this functionality will be completely removed; qambi does not impose a certain format on your assets, you are free to choose a format that suits your needs the best, and write your own loading methods for your assets.

-Qambi is written in es6 and takes full advantage of the [modules](http://www.2ality.com/2014/09/es6-modules-final.html).
+Qambi is written in es6 and takes full advantage of its [modules](http://www.2ality.com/2014/09/es6-modules-final.html).
 The change of the name was necessary because the term 'heartbeat' generally refers to the state of a program, see [wikipedia](http://en.wikipedia.org/wiki/Heartbeat_(computing)).
 Qambi is a Zulu word meaning creator, inventor or composer.

-You can divide qambi in the following categories of functional modules:
+You can divide qambi in the following categories of functionality:

 1. scheduling of MIDI and audio events
 2. editing and manipulating the sequence